 Some healthy spices and herbs and their benefits are: turmeric/curcumin ("the king of spices", crosses brain-blood barrier, anti-inflammatory, antioxidant, antiseptic, pain relief, boosts immunity, anti-carcinogenic, improves digestion, detoxes liver, maintains cholesterol/blood pressure/triglycerides, arthritis relief, prevents/treats diseases like cancer, regulates metabolism and weight management, memory and brain function, various skin conditions, neurological disorders, etc); cayenne or capsicum ("the queen of spices", blood circulation, heart health including prevent and stop heart attacks, improve digestion, nausea/gas/headache relief, weight loss, sinuses, pain relief, boost immune system, prevent/treat diseases like cancer, etc); ginger (blood circulation, warmth, relieving nausea, morning sickness, upset stomach, motion sickness, altitude sickness, anti-inflammatory, cramping, indigestion, migraines, gas, fevers, better breathing, regulate menstruation, etc); oregano (antibiotic, antifungal, etc); cilantro (detoxes heavy metals like mercury, aluminum, etc); rosemary (eases arthritis, cancer prevention, increase circulation/energy/alertness, stop bad breath, gas relief, stimulate hair growth, radiation protection, antifungal, antibacterial, antiviral, anti-inflammatory, etc); cardamom (aphrodisiac/circulation to private parts, etc); saffron (asthma, sleep, memory enhancer, etc); cinnamon (reduce/balance blood sugar, diarrhea, antifungal, antibacterial, antiviral, anti-inflammatory, antioxidant, etc).

 Also, eat superfoods like spirulina, chlorella , raw cacao, maca, coconut oil, hemp seeds/oil, noni, bee pollen, aloe vera, and acai berries.
 Due to our nutrient-deficient soils and diet, our active stressful lifestyle, and our polluted environment, I recommend supplementation with these nutrient-rich superfoods.
 They are living, nutrient-dense foods that contain vitamins, minerals, proteins (amino acids), probiotics, phytonutrients, antioxidants, healthy fats, hormones, enzymes, and detoxifiers.
-The minimum daily nutritional supplementation should include at least a superfood mix (like Vibrant Health's Green vibrance) or an adaptogen (like Gaia Herb's Ashwagandha), and the two vital nutrients that most people are deficient in: magnesium and vitamin D3 (included in the recommended superfood mix).
+The minimum daily nutritional supplementation can include at least a superfood mix (like Vibrant Health's Green vibrance) or an adaptogen (like Gaia Herb's Ashwagandha), and the two vital nutrients that most people are deficient in: magnesium and vitamin D3.

 (15) Drink clean mineral-rich water.
 Drink plenty of clean water daily to stay properly hydrated.
 Drinking a full glass of water with a lemon/lime as soon as you wake up is a great way to start your day.
 It alkalizes the body, is good for digestion, cleanses the liver (detox), boosts the immune system (vitamin C), reduces inflammation, and helps you lose weight.
 To check if you're properly hydrated, observe your urine color.
 It should be light yellow to clear if you’re adequately hydrated.
 Also, eat more foods which naturally contain lots of water like cucumbers, watermelons, and green leafy veggies.
 Make sure to stay adequately hydrated especially when hot, after physical activity, and when sick or detoxing.